shreve/omnibar/README.md

 ```

 If you think other people might like your query, please feel free to submit a pull reqest.
 I'm open to including any good ideas.

+If you don't want a query to run, delete it from `Omnibar.queries`.

 ## OS Limitations